Rates & Insurance

 The rate for all treatment sessions (during normal business hours) is $150/hour.
 After-hours and weekend treatments are available at an additional charge.
 All sessions are scheduled for 1 hour.

 Below, we’ve provided some excerpts from the FAQ regarding insurance:

 Why is insurance not filed at Carter Physiotherapy?

 Insurance is not filed because the Business Model necessary for an insurance-based PT practice does not support the Treatment Model that I follow.
-What the heck does that mean?? … Therapists in clinics that bill insurance have to see at least 2 patients per hour (usually much more) and use technicians to apply multiple modalities like ultrasound and e-stim.
+What the heck does that mean?? … Therapists in clinics that bill insurance have to see at least 2 patients per hour (usually many more) and use technicians to apply multiple modalities like ultrasound and e-stim.
 They must do this because insurance companies tend to reimburse these clinics only about half of what they bill.
-I do not believe that modalities are nearly as effective as my hands, and I also do not agree with having patients pay to perform exercises in the clinic that they can easily perform at home.
-In many ways, insurance companies dictate or at least influence the treatment that patients receive at these clinics, and I refuse to allow that to be the case at Carter Physiotherapy.
-Each of my patients receives an hour of one-on-one care and hands-on treatment, which is one reason the results are so much faster than average.
+We do not believe that modalities are nearly as effective as my hands, and we also do not agree with having patients pay to perform exercises in the clinic that they can easily perform at home.
+In many ways, insurance companies dictate or at least influence the treatment that patients receive at these clinics, and we refuse to allow that to be the case at Carter Physiotherapy.
+Each of our patients receives an hour of one-on-one care and hands-on treatment, which is one reason the results are so much faster than average.
 When you consider the time savings of fewer trips to the clinic and the value of resolving your pain so much faster than normal, the out of pocket expense at Carter Physiotherapy is a huge bargain.

 Can I bill my insurance for reimbursement of my out-of-pocket expenses?